Catholics Affirm Sola Scriptura

 To be fair, more theologically

-sophisticated, mainstream Protestants might give a conditional
+sophisticated, mainstream Protestants often give a conditional

 authority to Tradition, so long as Scripture is the, “only